 Follow-up answer: As far as the injections shutting down your own release of HGH, they will, and I am not aware of any post cycle therapy that will quickly restore your pituitary gland and its hormones to its former balance.

 When someone who already has enough growth hormone being produced by their pituitary gland takes HGH injections their pituitary gland will decrease or stop releasing its own HGH.
 The body does this because it knows that too much growth hormone is not healthy.

 When the body needs more human growth hormone the hypothalamus releases growth hormone releasing hormone (GHRH) which tells the pituitary gland to release HGH.
 This process does not occur while one is taking the injections, and if it goes on too long this connection between the hypothalamus and pituitary gland can be lost.

 This is why the injections should not be stopped abruptly.
-The patient should be slowly weaned in the hopes that during this time the pituitary gland will start to release its own HGH again.
+The patient should be slowly weaned in the hopes that during this time the pituitary gland will start to release its own growth hormone again.
 This process may help to decrease the rebound effect that one may experience after stopping the injections.
-If you stop the injections abruptly or wean off too fast your body you can end up without enough HGH, which can cause you to lose the benefits you had gained and even more.
+If you stop the injections abruptly or wean off too fast your body can end up without enough HGH, which can cause you to lose the benefits you had gained and even more.